-According to the UN World Drug Report 2020, an estimated 269 million people worldwide used drugs at least once in 2018.
+More than 300 million people worldwide used drugs at least once in 2020, according to the UN World Drug Report 2022.
 Adolescents and young adults make up the largest share of users, and most drug use disorders are reported to be associated with the start of adolescence.

 The greatest harms to health from drugs are linked to the use of opioids.
 This is due to the risk of contracting HIV or Hepatitis C through unsafe injecting practices.
 These diseases are both major global public health concerns—every eighth person worldwide who injects drugs is living with HIV and more than half are living with Hepatitis C.

 We believe that addressing drug disorders should be done in a way that emphasises harm reduction over punishment and censure.